 Accommodations vs Universal Design

 What does it take to make accessibility a seamless part of every day?
-Creating an inclusive workplace shouldn’t be an afterthought; it should feel as natural as walking through the front door.
+Creating an inclusive workplace shouldn’t be an afterthought; it should feel as natural as using the front door.

 Imagine a space where accessibility is woven into the foundation—from adjustable workstations to universally compatible technology.
 Or picture a workplace where specific accommodations are honored with respect, treated with the seriousness they deserve, and seamlessly integrated to support each individual’s unique needs.